NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 Vue.use(SkillsDirective);
 ```

-Now you can use v-skills directive to report skill events, the following example will report an event for a skill with id 'IronMan' when the button is clicked:
+Now you can use the v-skills directive to report skill events, the following example will report an event for a skill with id 'IronMan' when the button is clicked:

 ``` js
 <button v-skills="'IronMan'">Report Skill</button>
 ```

-By default v-skills directive will utilize click event, so the following code is functionally equivalent to the example above:
+By default, the v-skills directive will utilize a click event, so the following code is functionally equivalent to the example above:

 ``` js
 <button v-skills:click="'IronMan'">Report Skill</button>
 ```

-v-skills directive supports any arbitrary event, here is an example of input event:
+The v-skills directive supports any arbitrary event, here is an example of input event:

 ``` js
 <input type="text" v-skills:input="\'Thor\'"/>